Hantoolio/bookbot/README.md

-well, this is a bookbot project
+BookBot is my first project!